Midea aircon EL 0C error code & blinking light

 Midea EL 0C is listed as refrigerant leakage detection or system lacks refrigerant, refrigerant leakage detection, and refrigerant leak detected in Inverter Split, Wall-Mounted Split, Standard Non-Inverter rows such as Midea wall-mounted inverter error-code quick troubleshooting table, Midea Serie Forest ONOFF MSAF / MOBA / MOCA / MOD wall-mounted split systems.
 The loaded row is source-backed by official diagnostic material.
 Do not collapse this code across model families; use the model, series, or system type to choose the right row.
 Confirm the exact model, series, or signal row before accepting a parts quote.

-Use these steps before another reset, gas work, pressure check, or parts quote.
+Use these steps before customer action, gas work, a pressure check, or parts quote.

 Stop using the unit if EL 0C returns